tokens-studio/resolver-spec/readme.md

 > Note in the above example json specification since we do not allow arbitrary values, we have left out using the `$` prefix on properties as is used in the token spec.

+Please see the [json schema](./schema.json) for this for a more rigid definition

 For visual thinkers the following is in effect